Roundup of Writing and Publishing Resources

 Writing your first draft

 - Stuck on Your First Draft?
-Getting Help from Developmental Editors and Ghostwriters
+Getting Help from Developmental Editors and Ghostwriters: If you still can't get past your first draft, consider enlisting the help of professional editors or a ghostwriter.

 The last link on this list is super-relevant for non-fiction authors, for whom it’s pretty common to work with collaborators at an early stage.